toptechtips/toptechtips.github.io/_posts/2019-06-12-how-to-build-a-budget-pc-for-gaming-and-work.md

 #### 6. PC case and Fans
+We're going to need something to keep our PC components in place...
 Checklist for choosing the correct case:
  * **Size**: E-ATX, ATX, Micro-ATX, Mini-ATX.
 Need to make sure the size of your motherboard and other component is compatible with the case
  * **Looks**: Whilst not being technically important, I strongly suggest you buy a PC case that you'd actually be impressed to look at.
 And yes, even at budget range its possible to find such!
  * **Drive Bays**: Gives you the options to add more drives